sbonnick/voron-2/README.md

 #### Building and Installing Katapult (Canboot) on EBB

-1. Ensure 24V power and CAN lines are unpluged.
+1. Ensure 24V power and CAN lines are unplugged.
 Plug usb-c into the EBB 2240 and set the usb-c 5v power jumper
 2. Run the following commands, or jump to the next step if using the prebuilt binary
 ```
 git clone https://github.com/Arksine/katapult.git